fabioparadajr/fortigate_reports/README.md

 4 - Take the output and write in an file call "saida.txt"

 ** Remember you need to install "libssh-dev" for Debian/Ubuntu and "libssh-devel" for Redhat/Fedora ** When compile use -lssh.
-This informe to the compiler to use the libssh library.
+This inform to the compiler to use the libssh library.